-- C. Respondents have not met their plain duty to confront the immediate deadly threat COVID-19 poses to incarcerated persons, corrections staff and their families, and communities in Wisconsin. - 37.
-It is of urgent concern that several incarcerated persons and Wisconsin corrections officers have already been diagnosed with COVID-19.48 More cases will rapidly follow.
-The ripple effects of this outbreak endanger everyone in the State; it could exceed the capacity of the DOC's medical services and require the hospitalization of incarcerated people in already-strapped community hospitals.49 The outbreak will also spill over into the community, as staff enter and exit correctional facilities on a daily basis. - 38.
-The DOC has revealed that two inmates in the Columbia
+C. Respondents have not met their plain duty to confront the immediate deadly threat COVID-19 poses to incarcerated persons, corrections staff and their families, and communities in Wisconsin.

+37. It is of urgent concern that several incarcerated persons and everyone in the State; it could exceed the capacity of the DOC's medical services and require the hospitalization of incarcerated people in already-strapped community hospitals.49 The outbreak will also spill over into the community, as staff enter and exit correctional facilities on a daily basis.